rakina/find-in-page-api/README.md

 ### Non-goals

 * Extending the browser's built-in UI to find items that will never be in the current page's DOM, such as other chapters in a book, or other threads in a forum
+* Customizing the appearance of the find-in-page matches.
+* Customizing the browser's built-in algorithm for find-in-page matching (e.g. case folding, smart quotes, etc.)

+The last two non-goals are worthwhile projects for follow-up specs, but not in scope for this work.

 ## Providing a custom find-in-page UI